kf1day/ampere/README.md

 ## Configuring

 ### Firewall
-The main task of Ampere is to control firewall rules in specified chain.
-When application starts, chain should exist and jumping into a chain also should be configured.
+When the application starts, chain should exist; jumping into a chain should be configured.

 #### Example of *iptables -S* output:
 ```